Parkinson’s Disease and stem cells

 Parkinson’s Disease and Stem Cells

-Researchers are creating induced pluripotent stem cells from patients with Parkinson’s to create dopamine neurons.
-This will enable researchers to study why cells degenerate and to test new drugs in human neurons for the first time.
+Researchers in Japan have begun a clinical trial using induced pluripotent stem cells to treat Parkinson’s by creating dopamine neurons.
+This will enable researchers to study the reason why cells degenerate and to test new drugs in human neurons for the first time.

 The reason cancer therapies have been able to progress so greatly is, in part, because researchers can take biopsies from human tumours and use those cells to design drugs.
 Stem cells have the potential to enable scientists to study neurodegenerative diseases, such as Parkinson’s disease, comparatively.

 A study in China used mesenchymal stem cells from umbilical cord blood to treat Parkinson’s disease.
 While the study was small it found that there was improvement in clinical symptoms and improved the quality of life to some extent.